SkyWars/SkyWars/docs/skywars/creating-a-new-kit.md

 4. You're done!

-Bonus:

-If you want to remove your kit, or tweak it slightly, you can check out [Configuring Kits](https://dabo.guru/projects/skywars/configuring-kits)
+There are also 4 default kits provided in kits.yml.
+If you want to modify any existing kits, or remove them, check out [Configuring Kits](https://dabo.guru/projects/skywars/configuring-kits)